elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 This file contains Erlang terms (written using Erlang syntax).
 Even though we are not familiar with Erlang, it is easy to guess this file holds our application definition.
 It contains our application `version`, all the modules defined by it, as well as a list of applications we depend on, like Erlang's `kernel`, `elixir` itself, and `logger` which is specified in the `:extra_applications` list in `mix.exs`.

-It would be pretty boring to update this file manually every time we add a new module to our application.
-That's why Mix generates and maintains it for us.
+In a nutshell, an application consists of all of the modules defined in the `.app` file, including the `.app` file itself.
+An application has generally only two directories: `ebin`, for Elixir artefacts, such as `.beam` and `.app` files, and `priv`, with any other artefact or asset you may need in your application.

-We can also configure the generated `.app` file by customizing the values returned by the `application/0` inside our `mix.exs` project file.
+Although Mix generates and maintains the `.app` file for us, we can customize its contents by adding new entries to the `application/0` function inside the `mix.exs` project file.
 We are going to do our first customization soon.

 ### Starting applications